anoma/taiga/book/src/validity-predicates.md

 # Validity predicate (VP)

-In Taiga, there are two types of rules have to be preserved in order for a transaction to be valid.
-The first type is the rules of Taiga as a system that must be preserved for all transactions.
-The second type is validity predicates.

-In Taiga, there are two types of mechanisms that check the transaction validity.
-There are rules enforced by Taiga itself which a
+In Taiga, there are two types of mechanisms checking validity of a transaction:
+* the first type is the Taiga rules that are the same for all transactions.
+* the second type is different for each application and is called **validity predicates**.

-A **validity predicate** (VP) is a piece of code that authorizes transactions.

-A valid (can be published on the blockchain) transaction satisfy the VPs of all involved parties (but not only that, see [Transaction](transaction.md)).
+A **validity predicate** is a piece of code defined by an application that authorizes transactions the application is involved in.
+A valid (can be published on the blockchain) transaction satisfy the VPs of all involved applications.

+A single transaction that changes the state of two applications has to be:
+* checked against the Taiga rules
+* checked against the VP of the first application
+* checked against the VP of the second application

+Every VP is called **once** per transaction to validate the state transition (e.g. if two notes of the same app exist, the `appVP` is called only once and is checking the state transitions for both notes at once).
-#### Examples of VPs
+#### Examples
-- white list VP allows only specific users to send notes to the VP owner
+- white list VP allows only specific users to change the application state
 - lower bound VP restricts the smallest amount of asset that can be received

 Validity predicates exist in both transparent and shielded Anoma (Taiga).
 Unlike transparent Anoma  VPs that are represented as WASM code and publicly visible, Taiga VPs are arithmetic circuits hidden under ZKP.
 To make sure that the state transition is allowed, VPs in Taiga take the current state (expressed by the spent notes) and the next proposed state (expressed by the output notes) as input and perform the required checks.

-## VP types in Taiga
+## Hierarchical VP structure

 Validity predicates in Taiga have a hierarchical structure.
-The main VP is `ApplicationVP` that must be checked if the state of the application changes in the proposed transaction.
-If the application requires checking other VPs (e.g. userVPs which allow the application user to express their preferences), they

-TODO: hierarchical structure of VPs

-There are two main VP types in Taiga: `applicationVP` and `userVP`. `ApplicationVP` makes sure that every proposed state transition that affects the application state doesn't violate the application rules (e.g. a currency application makes sure that there are no double-spent coins), and `userVP` makes sure that the users' preferences who are affected by the proposed state transition are satisfied.

-### ApplicationVP
-Applications can define the conditions on which they can be used via `applicationVP`.
-Everytime notes of a certain application are created or spent in a transaction, the `applicationVP` is called to validate the transaction.
+For all applications involved in a transaction, their `ApplicationVP` must be checked.
+These VPs might require validity of some other VPs in order for a transaction to be considered valid.
+In that case, those other VPs must be checked too.

+#### Example of a sub VP
+Token applications might have `userVP` for each user where they can define on which conditions they want to transact with other users.
+In this case `applicationVP` would require the validity of userVPs of all users involved in a transaction.

 ### Validity predicates as arithemtic circuits